Pasek108/PMA-BetterDesigner/README.md

 Save a designer page and try to open it in another browser.

 ### Fix
-Add a button to open a window that allows exporting and importing designer pages.
+Added button to open a window that allows exporting and importing designer pages.